 MP159 ‘Credit Cover Review’ has addressed inefficiencies within SEC Section J3 ‘Credit Cover’ and has added clarity to the areas that have been previously misinterpreted.

 MP195 ‘Security Sub-Committee guidance on Device Assurance’ has added an obligation on the Security Sub-Committee (SSC) to develop and maintain a guidance document for Device security assurance.

 MP199 ‘June 2022 SEC Release Supporting Changes’ has made minor additions and amendments to the DUIS which would ensure greater clarity.

 The ECoS-related changes impact SEC Appendix AB ‘Service Request Processing Document’ (SRPD) and SEC Appendix AD ‘DCC User Interface Specification’ (DUIS).
 The nature of the ECoS-related changes being for the June 2022 SEC Release is technical, and essentially reflects additional checks that the DCC will be carrying out on Service Requests and Signed Pre-Commands to ensure that they will be successfully processed by Devices.
 The detail of these additional checks can be found in the BEIS designation letter check in the link below.

 What parts of the SEC were affected?

-The redlined changes to Appendix J and Appendix AK can be found on CodeWorks via the links below:
+The redlined changes for the documents available on CodeWorks can be found via the links below:

 Our Document Log lists the versions of each SEC document now in effect following this release.

-You can download the individual SEC documents from the SEC and Supporting Documents section of our website or via CodeWorks.
+You can download clean versions of the individual SEC documents from the SEC and Supporting Documents section of our website or via CodeWorks.